This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Taxis pretty much suck in Panama.
 The drivers try to rip you off at every turn, either by stating that a ride costs quadruple what it should (there are no meters) or by trying to change the price once you’re partway through the ride (because “there’s traffic”…hint: there’s ALWAYS traffic) or by saying they don’t have change for your $10 bill at the end of the ride.

 Uber avoids all these issues since prices are automatically calculated at fair rates.
-Most trips within the city itself are $2.50-3.50, and even my trip all the way to Miraflores locks was only about $6.
+Most trips within the city itself are less than $5, and even my trip all the way to Miraflores locks at the Panama Canal will only set you back $10.
 Best of all, it’s charged directly to your credit card so you don’t need to have cash on you.
-You can get your first ride free (up to $5) when you sign up with code uberthegirlandglobe…which is perfect for a cab ride from the airport to downtown.
-That’s a flat $25 with Uber compared to $30 in taxis.

 Slather on the Sunscreen.